paritytech/polkadot-sdk/src/api/archive_unstable_storage.md

 ```
 {
-    "result": "started",
+    "event": "started",
     "discardedItems": ...
 }
 ```

 This return value indicates that the request has successfully started.
+The `started` event is generated at most once and can only be the first generated event.

 Where `discardedItems` is an integer indicating the number of items at the back of the array of the `items` parameters that couldn't be processed.